The NBA’s East is loaded at the top, and might stay that way

 The Spurs had the most wins in the 2010s, whether just counting the regular season or adding both the regular season and the playoffs together.
 Oklahoma City was No. 2 in regular season wins, followed by Golden State, Houston and Miami.

 The fewest wins?
 That would be Sacramento, followed by Minnesota, Brooklyn, Phoenix and New York.
-But a special decade-long award for futility should go to Detroit – the only team in the NBA that didn’t win a playoff game in the 2010s.
+But a special decade-long award for futility should go to Detroit and Sacramento — the only teams in the NBA that didn’t win a playoff game in the 2010s.
 The Pistons have lost 14 consecutive postseason contests since winning Game 4 of the 2008 Eastern Conference finals.

 Other high marks from the 2010s: